msancheza/msancheza/README.md

-## Full-Stack Software Developer 👋

-I'm a Systems Engineer: A Full Stack Software Engineer
+## I'm a Systems Engineer: A Full Stack Software Engineer 👋

 🤔 I've learned several languages, I like Python the most at the moment.
 Here are some frameworks and languages ​​I’ve previously explored: Angular, React, NextJs, Flutter, Swift, TensorFlow, Keras.
 Database: Postgress, SQL, FirebaseDB Realtime.